 - supports civil society to engage in SSR;

-- supports the MoS to understand its role as a security ministry;
+- supports the MoS (Ministry of Security) to understand its role as a security ministry;

 - adopts a holistic approach to institutional development of the security and justice sector;